French Army on Parade in 1939

 It also brings to mind Clemenceau’s famous adage, “War is too important to be left to the generals.”
 Unfortunately, in May 1940 the fate of France was left in the hands of a general who, if not totally incompetent, was not up to the charge.

 As the war began in September 1939, the French Army was believed by many to be the best in the world.
-Germany had a far stronger air force, but wars still must be fought out on the ground, and there many observers thought the French had an advantage.
+Germany had a far stronger air force, but wars still must be fought out on the ground, and many observers thought the French had an advantage in that arena.
 France also had the Maginot Line, a massive series of fortifications along the French-German border.

 What went wrong?
 The French had an excellent chance to stop Hitler before he unleashed his juggernaut on the civilized world.
 They failed miserably.
 But why?
 Many military experts have analyzed the 1940 debacle.
 I cannot classify myself as an expert; but I am an avid student of history, and 80 years later I take my turn to tell the tale.

-French military leaders were convinced that the Germans wished to resume the war under more favorable circumstances, and they began to prepare accordingly.
+As the Great War ended, French military leaders were convinced that the Germans wished to resume the war under more favorable circumstances, and they began to prepare the nation for the coming crisis.
 Universal military conscription remained in effect, and a considerable part of France’s national budget was dedicated to defense.
 France spent more on the military than any other country until Germany itself began rearming in 1933, and this huge investment continued despite the terrible effects of the depression.
 The army was maintained at a high level, and a large portion of the defense funds was spent on the Maginot Line.
 Unfortunately, the French air arm did not receive equal attention.

-As Adolph Hitler took the reins of power in 1933, Germany firmly set its face toward war and began rebuilding its military arsenal.
-Alarmed by the Nazi leaders bellicose fulminations and Germany’s growing military strength, the French soon realized that conflict was probably inevitable, and their chief concern was to ensure that the British entered the coming war on their side.
+As Adolph Hitler took the reins of power in 1933, the German nation firmly set its face toward war and began rebuilding its military arsenal.
+Alarmed by the Nazi leaders bellicose fulminations and Germany’s growing military strength, the French soon realized that conflict was probably inevitable and would be coming relatively soon.
+Their first concern was to ensure that the British entered the coming war on their side.
 France knew that it would be almost impossible to stand up to Germany alone.
 The Great War had caused a sharp dip in the French birth rate, and German males of military age now numbered twice that of the French.
-(With Germany’s absorption of Austria and Czechoslovakia the disparity became even greater.)
+(With Germany’s absorption of Austria the disparity became even greater.)
 Also, German industrial production was second only to that of the United States, far more than that of France.
 The threat to France was formidable.
 At the same time, the French government was weakened by deep political divisions, and these divisions affected both civil and military efficiency.
 Political parties rotated in and out of office frequently.
-There was no strong civilian leader nor outstanding military commander in whom the people had confidence, and many civil and military officials were pessimistic about the overall situation.
+There was no strong civilian leader nor outstanding military commander in whom the people had confidence.
+Many civil and military officials were pessimistic about the overall situation.

 Tensions between France and Germany rose steadily through the 1930s as Germany violated terms of the Versailles Peace Treaty and began its full-scale rearmament program.
 Hitler also made obvious his desire for German territorial expansion, and the newly established states of Czechoslovakia and Poland (created in part out of the old Austro-Hungarian Empire) were particularly vulnerable because of the large numbers of ethnic Germans in each country.
 Hitler began pressing for the annexation of certain areas of both of these nations.

-In October 1938, the crisis came to a boiling point when Hitler warned that he was preparing to take German speaking areas of Czechoslovakia, known as the Sudetenland, by force.
+In October 1938, the crisis came to a boiling point when Hitler indicated that he was preparing to take German speaking areas of Czechoslovakia, known as the Sudetenland, by force.
 He threatened war unless the Czechs gave in.
 France had a mutual defense pact with the Czechs, and the two nations appeared ready to face up to the German threat.
+The British feared that they would be drawn into the possible conflict.
 Europe was on the brink of another explosion.
 A hurried conference was called, and the leaders of Britain, France, Germany, and Italy met in Munich to seek a solution.

 Hitler’s leadership position was now unassailable.
 In a few short years he had reoccupied the Rhineland, absorbed Austria into the greater German Reich, and taken significant areas of Czechoslovakia, rendering that nation virtually defenseless.
 All this had been accomplished without firing a shot.
 It seemed that the Fuhrer could do no wrong.
 The German populace and the military were now fully behind him.